-To view the trend screen, the user can press the shortcut key on the screen directly or select Menu > Display Setup > View Selection > TrendScreen.
+To view the trend screen, the user can press the shortcut key is or directly or select Menu > Display Setup > View Selection > TrendScreen.

 Select short trend to open Short Trend Setup menu, the user can set:

 - 1. Parameter. - 2.
 Interval: set the interval to 30 min, 1 h and 2 h.